CollinErickson/GauPro/README.md

 ## Overview

-This package allows you to fit a Gaussian process to a dataset.
-A Gaussian process is a commonly used model in computer simulation.
-It assumes that the distribution of any set of points is multivariate normal with a constant mean and a correlation function.
+This package allows you to fit a Gaussian process regression model to a dataset.
+A Gaussian process (GP) is a commonly used model in computer simulation.
+It assumes that the distribution of any set of points is multivariate normal.
+A major benefit of GP models is that they provide uncertainty estimates along with their predictions.

-The newest release allows you to use different kernel and trend functions, instead of just a squared exponential covariance.

-You should probably use a different package for your modeling, such as laGP, mlegp, or GPfit if you are using R, or GPy if you are using Python.

 ## Installation

-You can install like any other package
+You can install like any other package through CRAN.

     install.packages('GauPro')